tahasun/StickyNotes/README.md

 # Sticky Notes

-Web application to create your notes and organize them.
+Web application for creating and organizing notes.

 ### Features
 - Add a note